richard-scryber/PaperworkDayDocs/docs/index.md

 ### Add a container for the preview.

-And a div with a specific id (or unique selector) where you would like the document to be shown in the the body of the page.
+Add a div with a specific id (or unique selector) where you would like the document to be shown in the the body of the page.

 ```html